mistermboy/java-algorithms-club/src/main/java/es/uniovi/data_structures/graph/readme.md

 For example in the avobe picture shows the nodes 1 2 3 4 and 5, the number in the edge (line that links two nodes) is the weight or the cost to pay to cross that path.
 Example, to go from 1 to 2 we can go directly with a cost of 2, or through 4 paying 5 + 5 = 10.
 Here we just discover the problem of minimum cost paths.
 But first lets specify how we will represent the graph in java.

-## GraphNode class
+## Node class
-A good way to start with graphs is taking a look to [GraphNode](https://github.com/computer-science-uniovi/java-algorithms/blob/master/src/main/java/es/uniovi/data_structures/graph/GraphNode.java) class.
+A good way to start with graphs is taking a look to [Node](https://github.com/computer-science-uniovi/java-algorithms/blob/master/src/main/java/es/uniovi/containers/Node.java) class.
 If you look at the definition of the class, you can see that this class extends <T extends Comparable<T>>.
 That means that is a generic class.
 So you can use generic objects in this class while this obects extends Comparable.
 If you need more information about generic classes check the [java documentation](https://docs.oracle.com/javase/tutorial/java/generics/types.html)

 A node just has to store its content and a boolean value to indicate wheter it has been visited or not.
 This visited value will be used later for minimum cost paths problems resolution.